'Cowardly': Luxon sidesteps protest by using back entrance

 Christopher Luxon speaks at the ceremony.
 Photo: Peter McIntosh

-Mr Luxon is visiting Dunedin to take speak and present certificates to young achievers at the Otago Daily Times' Class Act event.
+Mr Luxon is visiting Dunedin to speak and present certificates to young achievers at the Otago Daily Times' Class Act event.

-in the Octagon Noeline Speight, of Brockville, said the hospital was "very important" as it was a teaching hospital and was used by children.
+In the Octagon Noeline Speight, of Brockville, said the hospital was "very important" as it was a teaching hospital and was used by children.

 The current hospital had leaking walls and was used to service the whole southern region.